apsknight/acl/README.md

 $ acl --help
     Usage: acl [OPTIONS]

-    Fetch attendance from ERP and Pretty Print it on Terminal.
+    Fetch attendance from IITBBS's ERP and Pretty Print it on Terminal.

     Options:
     -r, --roll TEXT      Enter the Roll Number for ERP Login.